Have any Questions? +01 123 444 555

 Integrating occupational safety and health into higher education

-The world of work is facing major challenges due to rapid technological change, globalisation, climate change and, more recently, the Covid 19 pandemic.
+The world of work is facing major challenges due to rapid technological change, globalisation, climate change and the Covid 19 pandemic.
 Occupational safety and health professionals must address these challenges, but it is unclear how well their academic training programmes prepare them for this task.

-Against this background, an international working group coordinated by ENETOSH is addressing the question of how up-to-date UN Sustainable Development Goal 8 "Decent Work and Economic Growth" is integrated into higher education.
+Against this background, an international working group coordinated by ENETOSH is addressing the question of how the UN Sustainable Development Goals (SDGs), especially SDG 8 "Decent Work and Economic Growth", are integrated into higher education.

 + + + + + + + + + + + + + + + +